Frequently Asked Questions About VPN Privacy

 How does a VPN keep me secure?

 A VPN secures your data by adding an extra layer of encryption and assigning your connection an anonymous IP address.
 After installing a VPN, all the information you transmit will be encrypted so that third parties cannot intercept and decode it.
 This line of defense is particularly important in areas where online surveillance and monitoring are prevalent; for example, China or Vietnam where Internet access is restricted and heavily monitored.
+Learn everything about VPN privacy and security.

 Can someone track my real IP address when I use a VPN?

 You can track someone’s IP address when they are connected to a VPN—but not their real one.
 Your VPN provider runs its own DNS and this makes it possible for anyone tracking you to get on top of you by tracking your DNS requests.
 Your true physical IP address will always be hidden from the public eye as it doesn’t interact directly with any networks other than the VPN.
+Learn everything about VPN privacy and security on VPN.com

 How do you detect if someone is using a VPN?